anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 These transports may differ from and are independent of the ones used between the Registrar-Agent and the registrar.

 Transport independence is realized through authenticated self-contained objects that are not bound to a specific transport security and stay the same along the communication path from the pledge via the Registrar-Agent to the registrar.
+{{I-D.ietf-anima-rfc8366bis}} defines CMS-signed JSON structures as format for artifacts representing authenticated self-contained objects.
-This specification utilizes JWS-signed JSON structures as default format for artifacts.
+This specification utilizes JWS-signed JSON structures as default format for BRSKI-PRM.
-Other specifications may define alternative formats such as CMS-signed JSON structures or COSE-signed CBOR structures.
+Other specifications may define alternative formats for representing authenticated self-contained objects such as COSE-signed CBOR structures.

 {{exchangesfig_uc2_all}} provides an overview of the exchanges detailed in the following subsections.